-Rihanna's Apology For Using Islamic Verses At Her Fenty Fashion Show Was Needed
+Rihanna Apologized For Using Islamic Verses In Her Fashion Show & It Was Necessary

 Rihanna's Savage x Fenty 2020 lingerie fashion show took place on Friday, Oct.
 2, with some changes due to the coronavirus pandemic, but the event didn't go off without a hitch.
 The show, which streamed live on Amazon Prime Video, might have been visually perfect to viewers, but there was one major moment that caused a lot of backlash.
 During the fashion show, models danced to London-based producer Coucou Chloe's song “Doom" which includes a reading of a Islamic Hadith verse, and fans were not pleased.
 Rihanna's apology for using Islamic verses in her fashion show was heartfelt and very much needed.